Chan Gailey went through a rebuilding year in 2013.

 "It was fun to do it.
 I'll get better at it, hopefully."

-Gailey laughed at the idea of needed a season to establish a new garden culture.
+Gailey laughed at the idea of needing a season to establish a new garden culture.

 "I wasn't a total failure in the transition," Gailey said.
 "I think I can build on the foundation from last year."